 Psychological research paints a mixed picture as to the causes.
 We know that anti-vaccination attitudes are as old as vaccination itself.
 Ever since the first inoculation programmes were instituted, sceptics have condemned vaccines as ineffective, toxic, and part of a government-sponsored money-making scam.

 The situation is further complicated by political overlap.
 In the 21st century, all manner of contrarian protest movements have sought to expand their audience by appropriating vaccine anxiety.
-Groups as diverse as pro-gun lobbyists, anti-abortion campaigners, and xenophobic Far-Right movements have each expediently taken anti-vaccine positions, often linking them to loose arguments about “freedom”.
+Groups as diverse as pro-gun lobbyists, anti-abortion campaigners, and xenophobic Far Right fanatics have each expediently taken anti-vaccine positions, often linking them to loose arguments about “freedom”.

 Ultimately, the psychological dimension is key.
 Emotion, not empiricism, drives the dynamic.
 Conspiracy theorists gain ground because they can tell a good story, unencumbered by peer-review, legal standards of evidence, or the rigours of scientific quality control.